annotation/stam/README.md

 ### Class: TextSelection

-A `TextSelection` is a precisely defined slice of the text in a given `TextResource`.
+A `TextSelection` is a precisely defined slice of the text of a given `TextResource`.
 It typically refers to the exact absolute offsets of a text.
 This structure *SHOULD* be produced as the result of a selection (e.g. by an annotation via a `TextSelector`) and *SHOULD* be added to a reverse index to facilitate search.
-Consider `Offset` an input structure, which appears in serialization and may be formulated in a relative fashion, and `TextSelection` an output structure, which *MUST NOT* be serialized to file and which is formulated in a absolute fashion.
+A `TextSelection` *MUST NOT* be serialized to file.

 Instances of `TextSelection` make up the (reverse) for a `TextResource`.
 The job of the reverse index, is to link text offsets back to annotations.
 Usage of the reverse